About Regional Roads Victoria

 The five regional offices, regional Public Transport and the Safer Roads program are managed by the Chief, Regional Surface Transport.

-What is our focus?
+What is Regional Transport's focus?

 With more than 19,000 kilometres of arterial roads to manage – from the major freeways and highways linking our towns and cities, to the roads that service agricultural production, freight and tourism – we’re working closely with communities, industry and other parts of Government who are delivering for regional Victoria.
 This includes Major Road Projects Victoria and the Major Transport Infrastructure Authority to make sure road improvements are delivered to a high standard and with minimal disruption.
 Our roads also support 43 million regional public transport trips per annum that rely on the regional road network to get around.

-Since our launch in September 2018, we’ve been engaging with communities to better understand their values and road safety priorities.
+We engage with communities to better understand their values and road safety priorities.
 We’ve taken this on board with our partners, the Transport Accident Commission (TAC) to deliver projects that are improving safety and the road condition where the needs are highest.

 - flexible safety barriers